Riemannian L-systems: Modeling growing forms in curved spaces: Feedbacks between surface and embedded forms

 In Riemannian L-systems, to make use of external fields living in the substrate space (here a surface) during development, we must allow the form being constructed to probe its space environment at anytime.
 This will be carried out by allowing the modeler to access turtle geometric information from within the production rules.

 For this we extended the L-system mechanism of sensitivity to the environment (see section \ref{section:turtle-geometry}).
-By using a new special query module ?T inserted in the L-string constructed at a given derivation step, the modeler can ask the turtle to store its complete current state during the interpretation phase (like for the modules ?P, ?H, ?U used in context sensitive systems - see section \ref{envirolsystem}) in this query module.
-At the next derivation step, the modeler can then access the turtle's state recorded in the variable of module ?T and take decisions based on the information contained in this state.
+By using a new special query module \texttt{?T} inserted in the L-string constructed at a given derivation step, the modeler can retrieve the actual embedding space and the turtle's current position and orientation on it during the interpretation phase, similarly to the \texttt{?P}, \texttt{?H}, \texttt{?L} and \texttt{?U} modules used in context sensitive systems for retrieving position and orientation of the turtle in the euclidean space - see section \ref{envirolsystem}.
+At the next derivation step, the modeler can then access the turtle's state recorded in the variable of module \texttt{?T} and take decisions based on the information contained in this state.

-At any moment, the turtle variable stored in ?T contains information about the turtle state itself and about the current space (i.e. the surface) in which it moves.
 In this way, the space can be queried to retrieve all types of information attached to the surface: geometric primitives (covariant basis, surface normal, principal directions, Gaussian and mean curvature, principal curvature and directions ...) using dedicated primitives, as well as any type of field value stored by external processes on the surface.

 \paragraph{Scalar fields} Scalar fields can express either local geometric properties of a surface or spatial distributions of physical or biological quantities defined on the surface.
 Let us consider for example how the random movement of a set of turtles can be canalized by their ability to read out locally the geometric characteristics of the embedding surface and to use it to make move decisions, Fig. \ref{Fig:FigSpaceScalarFeedback}a-b.
 We assume that the turtles locally sense the surface curvature and avoid to go in flat (0 Gaussian curvature) or saddle-like regions (negative Gaussian curvature).
 These random walks are thus restricted to regions of (strictly) positive curvature (indicated in red in \ref{Fig:FigSpaceScalarFeedback}c).
 To model this situation in Riemannian L-systems, one would basically modify the random walk algorithm described in List.\ref{lst:randomWalkFlat} as follows: